Srujana77/Automation-Complete-Java-Application-Deployment/README.md

 #How to :-

-            -> Run Automation_Script.sh in the deployment servers with root access.
+            -> Run Automation_Script.sh in the deployment servers as root user.